matthew-brett/asterisk-blog/content/python-matlab.md

 Common languages other than Python in introductory programming courses are Java, C, and Haskell.
 Neither Java nor Haskell are widely used in psychology or scientific programming.
-C has a niche use for system programming and speed optimization, but it is a bad choice for the kind high-level programming that most scientists use for their work.
+C has a niche use for system programming and speed optimization, but it is a bad choice for the kind of high-level programming that most scientists use for their work.

 I don't know of any university where their main introduction to programming course uses Matlab.
 One reason may be the opinions shown in this [survey of